-We see compelling investment opportunities today as a result of the price volatility in the loan and collateralized loan obligation ("CLO") market over the last year.
-As of October 31, 2019, our portfolio consisted of \$64.1 million of investments in the equity tranches of 32 CLOs, 28 of which have reinvestment periods ending in 2022 or beyond.
-We have focused on investing in CLO equity securities with longer reinvestment periods in order to take advantage of this volatility and maximize our cash flows.
-We believe a longer reinvestment period provides the collateral manager with more flexibility to maximize cash flows by reinvesting loan repayments into new loans, potentially at discounted levels with higher yields, and reposition the portfolio to adapt to changing market conditions, all while our cost of financing remains stable (thus potentially increasing returns).
+Also, as of April 30, 2020, our portfolio consisted of approximately \$49 million of investments in the equity tranches of 34 CLOs, 30 of which have reinvestment periods ending in 2022 or beyond.
+We have focused on investing in CLO equity securities with longer reinvestment periods in order to take advantage of market volatility and maximize our cash flows.
+We believe a longer reinvestment period provides collateral managers with more flexibility to maximize cash flows by reinvesting loan repayments into new loans, potentially at discounted levels with higher yields and to reposition the portfolio to adapt to changing market conditions (thus potentially increasing returns over the long run).